BretttJ/Things/BDD_Tests/BDD.md

 Both of these methods work.

+To run these tests, it is the same as an NUnit Test Project.
+Either run ``dotnet test`` or just click run in the testing tab in vscode.

 ## Why

 This is all a lot for tests that could theoretically just be unit tests.
 It is situationally preferred though due to the readability of Gherkin syntax and the ability to reuse step definitions across multiple tests.
-Also reqnroll has some extra tools.
+Also reqnroll has some extra tools that can be helpful.